jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-3.rst

 * There is very little light falling on the light sensor - *it's probably night time*.
 * It was nighttime, but now it's not, *it's probably sunrise*.

+And you could probably think of a lot more!

-You get the idea.
-All of these events would be handled by some code: change the color of a status LED, write a log message, send an SMS reminding you to put on some sunscreen, put the CPU into "low power" mode, etc.
+All of these events would be handled by some code: change the color of a status LED, write a log message, send an SMS reminding you to put on some sunscreen, put the CPU into "low power" mode, and so on.
+If you can detect the event, based on changes in state, you can handle it, taking necessary action.

 You gain a lot of insight when you start to look at coding a microcontroller project as a problem of *managing state*.
 Then you can think about changes in state as triggering *events*.
 You can *handle* those events with code.
 Very complex problems become very easy to reason about, and easier to debug.